-Before a vaccine against rubella became available in 1969, rubella epidemics happened every 6-9 years, usually among kids 5 to 9 years old, along with many cases of congenital rubella.
+Before the rubella vaccine, epidemics happened every 6-9 years, usually among kids 5 to 9 years old, along with many cases of congenital rubella.
 Thanks to immunization, there are far fewer cases of rubella and congenital rubella.

 The rubella rash is often the first sign of illness that a parent notices.
 It can look like many other viral rashes, appearing as either pink or light red spots, which may merge to form evenly colored patches.
 The rash can itch and lasts up to 3 days.
 As the rash clears, the affected skin might shed in very fine flakes.

-Other symptoms of rubella (these are more common in teens and adults) can include headache, loss of appetite, mild conjunctivitis (inflammation of the lining of the eyelids and eyeballs), a stuffy or runny nose, swollen lymph nodes in other parts of the body, and pain and swelling in the joints (especially in young women).
+Other symptoms of rubella, which are more common in teens and adults, can include headache, loss of appetite, mild conjunctivitis (inflammation of the lining of the eyelids and eyeballs), a stuffy or runny nose, swollen lymph nodes in other parts of the body, and pain and swollen joints.
 Many people with rubella have few or no symptoms.

-The rubella virus passes from person to person through tiny drops of fluid from the nose and throat through sneezing and coughing.
+Rubella is contagious, and passes from person to person through tiny drops of fluid from the nose and throat through sneezing and coughing.
+Someone also can get it by sharing food or drink with a person who's infected.
 People who have rubella are most contagious from 1 week before to 1 week after the rash appears.
 Someone who is infected but has no symptoms can still spread the virus.

-The vaccine is usually given to children at 12–15 months of age as part of the scheduled measles-mumps-rubella (MMR) immunization.
-A second dose of MMR usually is given at 4–6 years of age.
+Children usually get the vaccine at 12–15 months of age as part of the scheduled measles-mumps-rubella (MMR) immunization or measles-mumps-rubella-varicella vaccine (MMRV).
+Most get a second dose at 4–6 years of age.
 As with all immunization schedules, there are important exceptions and special circumstances.
-For example, if your child will be traveling outside the United States, the vaccine can be given as early as 6 months of age.
-Talk to your child's doctor to see when the vaccine is needed.
+For example, a child who will travel outside the United States can get the vaccine as early as 6 months of age.
+Talk to your doctor to see when your child should get the vaccine.

-The rubella vaccine should not be given to pregnant women or to a woman who may become pregnant within 1 month of receiving the vaccine.
+The rubella vaccine should not be given to pregnant women or to a woman who plans to become pregnant within 1 month of getting it.
 If you are thinking about becoming pregnant, make sure that you're immune to rubella through a blood test or proof of immunization.
-If you're not immune, you should receive the vaccine at least 1 month before you become pregnant.
+If you're not immune, get the vaccine at least 1 month before you become pregnant.

-Pregnant women who are not immune should avoid anyone who has the illness and should be vaccinated after delivery so that they will be immune during any future pregnancies.
+Pregnant women who are not immune should avoid anyone who has the illness, then get the vaccine after their baby is born so they'll be immune during any future pregnancies.

-Call your doctor if your child appears to be getting sicker than the mild course of symptoms described above.
+Call the doctor if your child seems to be getting sicker or has symptoms that don't seem mild.